ViktorTkachev/ViktorTkachev/README.md

 I graduated from MEPhI (National Research Nuclear University) and worked as an engineer for 7 years in a big famous companies like Rosatom, Cryogas, and Metrostroi.

 During those years, I also had the opportunity to travel the world.
-I visited 20 countries, lived in Europe and America.
+I visited 20 countries, lived in Europe and USA.
 I got to see the kind of life I aspired to.
 That's why, one day, I made the decision that I wasn't ready to spend my time working in a job that didn't offer me personal growth.
 I quit my job and started exploring the IT sector.

 ## My education
 - `QA Testing` - by by Artsiom Rusau.
 2023.